pdstevenson/pdstevenson.github.io/_research/research.md

 With PhD students [Isaac Hobday](https://www.surrey.ac.uk/people/isaac-hobday); [Khlood Al-Harthi](https://www.surrey.ac.uk/people/khlood-alharthi); [Lance Li](https://www.surrey.ac.uk/people/lance-li); and with many collaborators

 Atomic nuclei are made up of protons and neutrons.
-Understand nuclear properties such as their size, shape, binding energy, and excited state spectrum is the remit of *nuclear structure*.
+Understanding nuclear properties such as their size, shape, binding energy, and excited state spectrum is the remit of *nuclear structure*.
 We work on theoretical models which in some way or another involve wrangling the many-body Schrödinger equation and the complicated nucleon-nucleon interactions into a form that allow for practical calculations to help us understand nuclear structure from a microscopic (= at the level of individual neutron and proton wave functions) level.

 The basic approach in my work is the self-consistent mean field using Skyrme-type effective interactions;  from there the effects of interaction properties are explored, and approximations relaxed to go beyond the restrictions of the mean-field approach.